PedroJMA/pandoc_CV/markdown/resume_abril 25, 2025.md

 Experience in the Inter-American Development Bank: 6 years and 4 months
 --------------

 Aug'13-Apr'14: **Research Assistant** for the Vice Presidency for Sector and Knowledge (VPS) based in Mexico city.
 Under the leadership of [Santiago Levy](https://www.brookings.edu/people/santiago-levy/), I performed empirical research for the project “Productividad, informalidad, ilegalidad y tama$\~{n}$o de los establecimientos” using micro data from Mexican Economic Census 1998, 2003 and 2008.
-This consultancy contributed to the IDB flagship report [Under-Rewarded Efforts: The Elusive Quest for Prosperity in Mexico](https://flagships.iadb.org/es/esfuerzos-mal-recompensados).
-Contribuí con análisis empírico y **procesamiento de datos** censales que sirvieron como insumo clave para la agenda de conocimiento del Banco, la **redacción de reportes** insignia (*flagship reports*) y el diálogo que fundamenta la **Estrategia de País (EBP)** con México.
+This consultancy contributed to the IDB flagship report [Under-Rewarded Efforts: The Elusive Quest for Prosperity in Mexico](https://flagships.iadb.org/es/esfuerzos-mal-recompensados) This involved working with **census data**.

 Sep'11-Jun'12: **Research Assistant** for CID/CME based in Mexico city.